gvidon/django-screenshot-assert-tutorial/README.md

 ghost.fire_on('form', 'submit', expect_loading=True)
 ```

+In our environment we use custom webfriver Stepan which use Ghost as base and
+adds two methods. `login()` and custom `open()` which opens page and waits
+before application loading screen disappear.

 Now as we have captured sample page we can later run tests.
 We use the same
 `screenshot_<name>` method of test case and pass captured screenshot image to the needle
 ImageDiff method to have the value of images differences and fail test if it is too high: